CallMeLeon167/PokeSvelte/README.md

-# Pokémon-Info with SvelteKit
+# PokéSvelte with SvelteKit

-This project is a simple Pokémon search application that uses PokeAPI to retrieve and display information about Pokémon.
-It was developed using SvelteKit.
+PokéSvelte is a simple Pokémon search application that uses PokeAPI to retrieve and display information about Pokémon.
+It was developed with Svelte.

 ![Pokémon-Info Screenshot](./screenshot.png)

-## 📚 Funktionen
+## 📚 Functions

 - Search for Pokémon by name
-- Display of the Pokémon and all info
+- Display information about the Pokémon

 ## 🌟 Requirements